 “Alcohol is bad for health”.

-This message is on a portrait frame;
+We read the above message on a portrait frame;

 We can find parallels of this individualistic thinking in the popular “Maslow’s pyramid” as well.
 Social psychologists explain this personal discount as a “Fundamental Attribution Error”; we are hard-wired to attribute responsibility to personal features rather than environmental settings.